 Day One: Introductions and opening blessing.
 Guided meditation and energy exercises.
 You will receive one (sometimes two) further attunements.
 You will learn three powerful Reiki symbols and ways of using them.
 In particular you will learn different methods of distant healing through time and space, including self-healing of yourself at a younger age.

 Day Two: If in a couple or group, you are able to exchange a full treatment with another student using the symbols.
-There is also a short seminar concerning the ethics and practicalities of setting up your own Reiki practice (though this can be done at a later date if preferred).
+There is also an optional short seminar concerning the ethics and practicalities of setting up your own Reiki practice (though this can be done at a later date if preferred).

 Only those who have a Reiki 2 certificate and have been practising at level 2 for at least one year are eligible.